huang-hua1212/interview-1/interview.md

 * Provision two virtual machines (this is where the app will run)
 * The page, when visited, should show "Hello World!
 I'm host X" - X should be the name of the virtual machine

+# Pre-request:

+1. Need a linux vm or linux container
+2. If you are using linux container please provide docker run command or docker-compose file
+3. If you are using vm please provide ditribution

 ## Ansible - My First Playbook